Cherry Lane Shopping Centre

 Cherry Lane Shopping Centre is a 270,000 sqft enclosed shopping mall located in Penticton, British Columbia, Canada.
 Prior to opening in 1975, a contest was held in which to decide upon a name for the new shopping centre.
 Many submissions were received and the present name was selected.
-Cherry Lane showcases a good mix of retail tenants and services, including the anchor stores, London Drugs, Save-On-Foods, and Hudson's Bay.
+Cherry Lane showcases a good mix of retail tenants and services, including the anchor stores, London Drugs, and Save-On-Foods.
 It is the only enclosed shopping centre in the South Okanagan and Similkameen Valley.